About Us

 MWI History

-The Massachusetts Woodlands Institute was founded as a nonprofit, 501(c)(3) organization in 2001 with a mission to help landowners and the general public maintain the rural environment, promote conservation and enhancement of forests, farms and businesses in the rural environment; and foster community and business development.
+The Massachusetts Woodlands Institute was founded as a nonprofit, 501(c)(3) organization in 2001 with a mission to help landowners and the general public maintain the rural environment, promote conservation and enhancement of forests, farms and businesses in the rural environment, and foster community and business development.

 The Institute was founded as a sister organization to the Massachusetts Woodlands Cooperative (MWC), a landowner-based harvesting, processing and marketing cooperative covering Western Massachusetts.
-The primary objectives of the Cooperative was to support high-quality forestry on members’ properties, protect the local environment, and promote the use of local wood products.
+The primary objectives of the Cooperative were to support high-quality forestry on members’ properties, protect the local environment, and promote the use of local wood products.
 The Cooperative closed its doors in 2011.

 "New Partnership Protects Woodlands, Supports Landowners," (FLT Fall Newsletter 2012)